 INTELLECTUAL PROPERTY

-*As of August 3, 2019, all foreign-domiciled trademark applicants and registrants are required to have a U.S.-licensed attorney.
+*As of August 3, 2019, all foreign-domiciled trademark applicants and registrants must have a U.S.-licensed attorney.
 Visit the USPTO page on this topic for more information.

 Click to see our fee schedule for our intellectual property services (second page).
 We also offer license, contract, and office action reviews and consultations.